Why choose a Mercedes shuttle for a mobile office

 GVWR and payload calculations

-Calculate payload early.
+Figure out payload early.
 Add the weight of passengers, furniture, batteries, HVAC, and possible signage.
-If payload approaches GVWR, consider suspension upgrades or choose a heavier duty chassis.
+If payload gets close to GVWR, consider suspension upgrades or choose a heavier duty chassis.

 Commercial uses can change how a vehicle is registered and inspected.
-Check local DOT or DMV rules before finalizing a conversion intended for business use.
+Check local DOT or DMV rules before finishing a conversion meant for work use.

 Fire safety and electrical basics

-Follow electrical best practices: properly fused circuits, labelled panels, and secure AC runs.
-Provide fire suppression and portable extinguishers appropriate for electrical and cooking risks.
+Follow electrical best practices: properly fused circuits, labeled panels, and secure AC runs.
+Provide fire suppression and portable extinguishers suited for electrical and cooking risks.

 Budgeting and project timeline